gptscript-ai/go-gptscript/README.md

 - `quiet`: No output logging
 - `chdir`: Change current working directory
 - `subTool`: Use tool of this name, not the first tool
+- `input`: Input arguments for the tool run
+- `workspace`: Directory to use for the workspace, if specified it will not be deleted on exit
+- `inlcudeEvents`: Whether to include the streaming of events.
+Default (false).
+Note that if this is true, you must stream the events.
+See below for details.
+- `chatState`: The chat state to continue, or null to start a new chat and return the state

 ## Functions